andrejdvornik/onepower_app/README.md

 *<p align="center"> The One Tool to Predict All Power Spectra. </p>*

 OnePower is a Python package for computing power spectra and one-point statistics using the halo model framework.
 It is designed for studying the galaxy-matter connection, cosmological structure formation, and intrinsic alignments, especially in the non-linear regime.
+This is a Web app access to explore the OnePower.

 ## Features